Medicare Modernization Act File Exchange

 Since 2005, state Medicaid agencies have been submitting files at least monthly to CMS to identify all people who are dually enrolled in both Medicare and Medicaid, also known as dual-eligible beneficiaries.
 This includes both full-benefit dual-eligible individuals and partial-benefit dual-eligible individuals (e.g., those who only receive Medicaid help with Medicare premiums or cost-sharing).
 The file that states submit is called the MMA File (after the Medicare Prescription Drug Improvement and Modernization Act of 2003) or State Phasedown File.

 The MMA File Exchange is the state data exchange that provides current information on updated full- and partial-benefit dual-eligible beneficiary status.
 The state sends its MMA File to the CMS Medicare Beneficiary Database (MBD), and for each “request file” received from the state, the CMS MBD generates an MMA Response File for the state.
 While states are required to exchange data monthly, they can exchange it as frequently as daily.

 Overview of EDB, MMA Buy-in and TBQ Files

-This overview document focuses on the following three CMS data files to provide the similarities and differences between each:
+This overview document focuses on the following four CMS data files to provide the similarities and differences between each:

 - Enrollment Database (EDB) File